jxiw/BiGS/bigs_dataset_gcb/README.md

 Most of code is from [academic-budget-bert](https://github.com/IntelLabs/academic-budget-bert)

-Here are PreTrainingDataset classes **if you want to download text corpus dynamically from a google cloud bucket and train BiGS with it.** (for example, if you train BiGS using a TPU)
+Here are PreTrainingDataset classes **if you want to download text corpus dynamically (download, train, delete) from a google cloud bucket and train BiGS with it.** (for example, if you train BiGS using a TPU which has limited disk space)

 # Pretrain corpus